 All surfaces must be cleaned and sanitized at the end of each shift.
 First, use a rag and warm water to remove debris from serving surfaces.
 Then, sanitize the surface with a disinfecting wipe.

 Want to get more involved?
-Join our leadership team.
-You'll help with projects that build our program while gaining valuable experiences that complement your academic studies.
+Join our student team.
+You'll help with projects that build our program while gaining valuable leadership experiences that complement your academic studies.
 Previous Huskie Food Pantry experience required.

 Have an urgent need for food outside business hours or during campus closures?
 Contact NIU Police and Public Safety at 815-753-1212 to pick up a to-go food bag.